 This parameter page sets the pitch (frequency) of oscillator 2.
 The basic offset settings displayed here are relative offsets.
 An offset of zero means that the oscillator will play in-tune with the incoming MIDI note or CV signal (for calibrated CV signals).
-For small offsets the display shows pitch in cents 1/100 of a semi-tone.
-Above 99 cents the display shows the pitch in semi-tones 3.
+For small offsets the display shows pitch in cents G which is 1/100 of a semi-tone.
+Above 99 cents the display shows the pitch in semi-tones released.

 When multiple notes are held down at the same time the pitch of oscillator 2 can be set in a number of different ways.
-Choose the mode desired by pressing the the button and cycling through the following 7 options:
+Choose the mode desired by pressing the button and cycling through the following 7 options:

-Additionally, the behaviour of the pitch tracking on

-note-off events is determined by a global patch setting TRACK NOTE-OFF for all oscillators.
+Additionally, the behaviour of the pitch tracking on note-off events is determined by a global patch setting TRACK NOTE-OFF for all oscillators.
 See section 18.1 for more details.
-In some modes, with this feature turned on, the pitch will change to track the remaining notes pressed as others are released.
+In some modes, with this feature turned on, the pitch will change to track the remaining notes pressed as others are sync is off hard-sync to oscillator 1 hard-sync to oscillator 3 hard-sync to oscillator 1 and 3